www.schorsch.com

 Description

-Software extension for Autocad to export data to the RADIANCE lighting simulation package of the Lawrence Berkeley Laboratory.
+Software extension for Autocad/Intellicad to export data to the Radiance lighting simulation package of the Lawrence Berkeley Laboratory.

-Autocad entities can be selected and filtered by numerous options.
+Autocad/Intellicad entities can be selected and filtered in various ways.

 Entities are sorted either by color or by layer.
 The sorting results in seperate files written for every layer or color.
-Other files created optionally contain initial material definitions (plastic with the color as visible in autocad), a set up of sun and sky and a rif file as direct input to rad(1).
+Optionally other files can be created.
+This includes initial material definitions (plastic with the color as visible in autocad), a setup of sun and sky and a rif file as direct input to rad(1).

-Only the entities that are visible (that is their layer is on and thawed) will be exported, even when nested in a selected block.
-This provides another method of filtering elements of your drawing especially usefull when you want to update only part of a scene.
+Only entities that are visible (that is their layer is on and thawed) will be exported, even when nested in a selected block.
+This provides another method of filtering elements of your drawing and is especially useful when you want to update only part of a scene.

 Installation